pybites/pybites.github.io-source/content/django-rest-tips-api.md

 ### Views

 Next the views.
-Again Django REST Framework great level of abstraction saves us a lot of boilerplate code.
-We can just extend classes defined in `generics`.
+Again Django REST Framework's great level of abstraction saves us a lot of boilerplate code.
+We can just extend some very useful classes defined in `generics`:

-I structured the docstrings in a way to easily add documentation using a tool like [Swagger](https://swagger.io/) in the future:

 	from rest_framework import generics